albertonoys/M5PORKCHOP/README.md

                               v                    v
                         clientCount++        handshake.22000

-    * With recommended 6000ms Lock Time
+    * with recommended 6000ms Lock Time

-    Class perks that stack with stationary ops:
+    class perks that stack with stationary ops:

         R0GU3 (L21-25):  SH4RP TUSKS +1s lock - even more client discovery
         PWNER (L11-15):  H4RD SNOUT +1 burst frame - hit harder
         WARL0RD (L31+):  1R0N TUSKS -1ms jitter - tighter burst timing

-    TL;DR: Set Lock Time to 6000ms.
-Park your ass.
-Wait.
-Profit.
+    TL;DR: set Lock Time to 6000ms. park your ass. wait. profit.

-    Mobile recon?
-CHILL DONOHAM mode.
-Stationary assault?
-Lock Time 6000ms.
-    Know the difference.
-Be the difference.
-Be multiple differences if the situation demands.
-Oink responsibly.
-Or don't.
-Depends which face is driving.
+    mobile recon?
+CHILL DONOHAM mode. stationary assault?
+Lock Time 6000ms. know the difference. be the difference. be multiple differences if the situation demands. oink responsibly. or don't. depends which face is driving.

 ----[ 3.2 - SGT WARHOG Mode

-    Press 'W' or hit SGT WARHOG from the menu.
-Strap a GPS to your pig and hit the streets.
-Your ancestors did this with a Pringles can.
-    You get to do it with style and a sentient ASCII pig that judges your route choices.
+    press 'W' or hit SGT WARHOG from the menu. strap a GPS to your pig and hit the streets. your ancestors did this with a Pringles can. you get to do it with style and a sentient ASCII pig that judges your route choices.

-    When your piglet has a fix, every network it sniffs gets tagged with coordinates, timestamped, and dumped to SD.
-Wigle leaderboard chasers, this is your mode.
+    when your piglet has a fix, every network it sniffs gets tagged with coordinates, timestamped, and dumped to SD.
+WiGLE leaderboard chasers, this is your mode.

-    What's happening under the hood:
+    what's happening under the hood:

-        * Real-time lat/lon on the bottom bar - watch yourself move
+        * real-time lat/lon on the bottom bar - watch yourself move
-        * Per-scan direct-to-disk writes - no RAM accumulation, no OOM
+        * per-scan direct-to-disk writes - no RAM accumulation, no OOM
         * 5000 BSSID cache before dedup stops (more than enough)
-        * Crash protection: 60s auto-dumps, worst case = 1 min data loss
+        * crash protection: 60s auto-dumps, worst case = 1 min data loss
         * 32-feature ML extraction for every AP (Enhanced mode)
-        * Dual export: internal CSV + WiGLE v1.6 format simultaneously
+        * dual export: internal CSV + WiGLE v1.6 format simultaneously

-    Export formats for your collection:
+    export formats for your collection:

-        * CSV: Spreadsheet warriors, this is yours
+        * CSV: spreadsheet warriors, this is yours
         * Wigle: v1.6 format, ready for wigle.net upload
-        * ML Training: Feature vectors for Edge Impulse, feed the brain
+        * ML Training: feature vectors for Edge Impulse, feed the brain

-    WiGLE integration is automatic.
-Every geotagged network gets written to both /wardriving/warhog_*.csv (internal format) and
+    WiGLE integration is automatic. every geotagged network gets written to both /wardriving/warhog_*.csv (internal format) and
     /wardriving/warhog_*.wigle.csv (WiGLE v1.6).

-    Upload options:
+    upload options:
-        * Manual: Take .wigle.csv home, upload at wigle.net/upload
+        * manual: take .wigle.csv home, upload at wigle.net/upload
-        * PORK TRACKS menu: Upload directly from the device via WiFi
+        * PORK TRACKS menu: upload directly from the device via WiFi

     PORK TRACKS (WiGLE upload menu):

-        Your wardriving conquests deserve global recognition.
-Open PORK TRACKS from the main menu to see all your WiGLE files.
-Each shows:
+        your wardriving conquests deserve global recognition. open PORK TRACKS from the main menu to see all your WiGLE files. each shows:

-        * Upload status: [OK] uploaded, [--] not yet
+        * upload status: [OK] uploaded, [--] not yet
-        * Approximate network count (calculated from file size)
+        * approximate network count (calculated from file size)
-        * File size for the bandwidth-conscious
+        * file size for the bandwidth-conscious

-        Controls:
+        controls:
-        * [U] Upload selected file to wigle.net
+        * [U] upload selected file to wigle.net
-        * [R] Refresh file list
+        * [R] refresh file list
-        * [D] Nuke selected track (deletes file, no undo)
+        * [D] nuke selected track (deletes file, no undo)
-        * [Enter] Show file details
+        * [Enter] show file details
-        * [`] Exit back to menu
+        * [`] exit back to menu

-        First time?
-Add your WiGLE API credentials:
+        first time? add your WiGLE API credentials:
-        1. Get API token from wigle.net/account (API section)
+        1. get API token from wigle.net/account (API section)
-        2. Create /wigle_key.txt on SD card: "apiname:apitoken"
+        2. create /wigle_key.txt on SD card: "apiname:apitoken"
-        3. Load via Settings > < Load WiGLE Key >
+        3. load via Settings > < Load WiGLE Key >
-        4. Key file auto-deletes after import (security)
+        4. key file auto-deletes after import (security)

-    No GPS?
-No coordinates.
-The pig still logs networks but you get zeros in the lat/lon columns.
+    no GPS? no coordinates. the pig still logs networks but you get zeros in the lat/lon columns.
 ML training data still useful though - Enhanced mode extracts features regardless of GPS lock.

-    Pro tip: Set ML Mode to Enhanced before you roll out.
+    pro tip: set ML Mode to Enhanced before you roll out.
 Basic mode uses the scan API.
-Enhanced mode parses raw 802.11 beacons.
-More features, more fingerprinting power, more rogue AP detection.
-Worth the CPU.
+Enhanced mode parses raw 802.11 beacons. more features, more fingerprinting power, more rogue AP detection. worth the CPU.

-    When you're done, hit G0 or Backspace.
-Final export triggers.
-Your wardriving data lives in /wardriving/ on the SD card.
-Bring it home, upload it, brag about your coverage.
-Repeat.
+    when you're done, hit G0 or Backspace. final export triggers. your wardriving data lives in /wardriving/ on the SD card. bring it home, upload it, brag about your coverage. repeat.

 ----[ 3.3 - PIGGY BLUES Mode

-    Press 'B' and become everyone's least favorite person in the room.
+    press 'B' and become everyone's least favorite person in the room.

-    Your pig transforms into a BLE irritant generator.
-Every phone in range starts lighting up with fake pairing requests, phantom earbuds, and notification spam that just.
-Won't.
-Stop.
+    your pig transforms into a BLE irritant generator. every phone in range starts lighting up with fake pairing requests, phantom earbuds, and notification spam that just. won't. stop.

-    The attack surface:
+    the attack surface:

         * AppleJuice floods - "AirPods Pro want to connect" x infinity
         * Google FastPair spam - Android's worst nightmare, popup city
         * Samsung Buds/Watch impersonation - Galaxy users aren't safe
         * Windows SwiftPair storms - laptops join the party too
-        * Continuous passive scanning - finds devices, tailors payloads
+        * continuous passive scanning - finds devices, tailors payloads
-        * Vendor-aware targeting - Macs get Apple spam, Pixels get Google
+        * vendor-aware targeting - Macs get Apple spam, Pixels get Google

-    The piglet gets REAL chatty in this mode. "making friends the hard way" and "spreading the oink" are just the start.
-It knows what it's doing.
-It's enjoying itself.
-Maybe too much.
+    the piglet gets REAL chatty in this mode. "making friends the hard way" and "spreading the oink" are just the start. it knows what it's doing. it's enjoying itself. maybe too much.

-    How it works:
+    how it works:

         1. NimBLE async scan finds nearby devices
-        2. Manufacturer data fingerprints the vendor
+        2. manufacturer data fingerprints the vendor
-        3. Targeted payloads get crafted and queued
+        3. targeted payloads get crafted and queued
-        4. Opportunistic advertising in scan gaps
+        4. opportunistic advertising in scan gaps
-        5. Repeat until you get escorted out or bored
+        5. repeat until you get escorted out or bored

-    Random chaos mode kicks in when no specific targets are found.
-Just blanket-spams all protocol types.
-Scorched earth BLE policy.
+    random chaos mode kicks in when no specific targets are found. just blanket-spams all protocol types. scorched earth BLE policy.

-    DISCLAIMER: This WILL annoy everyone within ~10 meters.
-Educational use only.
-Don't be that guy at the coffee shop.
-Or do.
-Once.
-For science.
-Then delete this from your device before anyone finds it.
+    DISCLAIMER: this WILL annoy everyone within ~10 meters. educational use only. don't be that guy at the coffee shop. or do. once. for science. then delete this from your device before anyone finds it.

-    Achievement hunters: APPLE_FARMER, PARANOID_ANDROID, SAMSUNG_SPRAY,
+    achievement hunters: APPLE_FARMER, PARANOID_ANDROID, SAMSUNG_SPRAY,
-    WINDOWS_PANIC, BLE_BOMBER, OINKAGEDDON.
-You know what to do.
+    WINDOWS_PANIC, BLE_BOMBER, OINKAGEDDON. you know what to do.

 ----[ 3.4 - HOG ON SPECTRUM Mode

-    Press 'H' and watch the 2.4GHz band light up like a Christmas tree:
+    press 'H' and watch the 2.4GHz band light up like a Christmas tree:

-        * Real-time WiFi spectrum analyzer visualization
+        * real-time WiFi spectrum analyzer visualization
         * 13-channel display with proper Gaussian lobe spreading
         * 22MHz channel width represented accurately (sigma ~6.6 pixels)
-        * Channel hopping at 100ms per channel (~1.3s full sweep)
+        * channel hopping at 100ms per channel (~1.3s full sweep)
-        * Lobe height based on RSSI - stronger signal = taller peak
+        * lobe height based on RSSI - stronger signal = taller peak
         * [VULN!] indicator for weak security (OPEN/WEP/WPA1)
         * [DEAUTH] indicator for networks without PMF protection
         * [BRO] indicator for networks in your BOAR BROS exclusion list
-        * Network selection via ; and . - scroll through discovered APs
+        * network selection via ; and . - scroll through discovered APs
         * Enter key opens CLIENT MONITOR for targeted hunting
-        * Bottom bar shows selected network info or scan status
+        * bottom bar shows selected network info or scan status
-        * Stale networks removed after 5 seconds - real-time accuracy
+        * stale networks removed after 5 seconds - real-time accuracy

-    The spectrum view shows what's actually happening on the airwaves.
-    Each lobe represents a network's signal bleeding across adjacent channels - because that's how 802.11b/g actually works.
-Welcome to RF hell.
-Bring headphones, your coffee shop is loud.
+    the spectrum view shows what's actually happening on the airwaves. each lobe represents a network's signal bleeding across adjacent channels - because that's how 802.11b/g actually works. welcome to RF hell. bring headphones, your coffee shop is loud.

-    Scroll through networks to find the interesting ones.
-Hit Enter to enter CLIENT MONITOR for focused hunting - see connected clients with proximity arrows and vendor OUI identification.
-Press Enter on a client to deauth them directly.
-Backspace or G0 to bail.
-Simple as.
+    scroll through networks to find the interesting ones. hit Enter to enter CLIENT MONITOR for focused hunting - see connected clients with proximity arrows and vendor OUI identification. press Enter on a client to deauth them directly.
+Backspace or G0 to bail. simple as.

 ------[ 3.4.1 - CLIENT MONITOR

-    The spectrum got fangs.
-Press Enter on any network to enter the hunt.
+    the spectrum got fangs. press Enter on any network to enter the hunt.

-    What you see:
+    what you see:

         +------------------------------------------+
         | CLIENTS: COFFEESHOP_5G CH6               |